Vic-F-Tech/Network-File-Shares/README.md

 <p>
   <img src="https://github.com/user-attachments/assets/09f6d04b-cd4c-47c6-86c6-1fc4ef57b1e7" height="50%" width="50%">
 </p>
 <p>Now click on "Share..." and type in "domain users" so that way we can share the folder with all of the users on the domain.
 Once you type in "domain users", click "Add".
-At this point you can view the "Permission Level" next to "Domain Users" you added to see if that is the permission level you want set to the domain users who have access to the file share, or you can change it to the most appropriate level if needed.
+At this point you can assign the appropriate permissions to the file share with the "Permission Level" next to "Domain Users".
+When assigning permissions to a file share, you can choose "Read", "Read/Write", or "Remove" which removes the access permission from a security principal (user, group, or computer).
+Because this folder I created is called "Read Only", I will leave the "Permission Level" to "Read".
 Now click "Share".</p><br />

 <p>
   <img src="https://github.com/user-attachments/assets/225ce557-bdb0-4725-b475-6ff30bfa79c1" height="50%" width="50%">